suryan1112/sieren/README.md

 > `web-scrapping` , `selenium` and `google-firebase`

 > [!WARNING]
-> do not excecute the program as many times. our server provides around **1000 calls per day** , so if the server got crashed, you would have to be wait for the next day.
+> do not excecute the program as many times (same file can be extracted multiple times). our server provides around **3000 calls per day** , so if the server got crashed, you would have to be wait for the next day.
 > *so , kindly do not exceed this limit!*

 > [!CAUTION]